ascholerChemeketa/cs160Reader/_sources/LogicCircuits/ComplexCircuits.rst

     * DC means "Direct Current" - think of it as the battery.

-More complex circuits can have more than 2 inputs, or more than one output.
-Here is a three input circuit - see if you can figure out what state the input switches need to be in to produce an "ON" for output.
+More complex circuits can have more than 2 inputs or more than one output.
+Here is a three-input circuit - see if you can figure out what state the input switches need to be in to produce an "ON" for output.

 .. raw:: html